Nouradawy/super_app/README.md

 *  BrainStorming :dedicated section for polls separated from chat ,  where members can disuse important Topics which can help with decision-making.
 * every member is labeled with there building number and there apartment which helps for making you feel more connected and recognizable
 * electronic signature collection [future plans]
-* members can report unappropriated or against community roles message so Admins can view this reports to take the appropriate action
+* members can report inappropriate or against community roles message so Admins can view this reports to take the appropriate action
 * Admins can close chat temp.
 * Admins can use add keywords to filter chat - activating isolate messages for review [future plans]

+**BuildingChat**
+* every member is labeled with their apartment number so everyone know there neighbors
+* in chat details full list of Neighbors organised ascending order with phone numbers
+* List for upscaling or Improving features parts to purchase with their prices and payment method gathering electronic signature for payments collections this can be onetime fee or a subscription [future plans]

 **Social**
 * creating posts facebook like